Clifford Essex

 Clifford Essex (1869 – 2 February 1946) was an English jazz banjoist, teacher, and instrument manufacturer during the Victorian and Edwardian eras.
 Essex performed in various band's including "The Clifford Essex Banjo Band", described as a banjo orchestra.

 Biography

 Early career

 Essex formed a partnership with Alfred D. Cammeyer in 1883 and sold banjos under the brand "Essex and Cammeyer", in Piccadilly, London, before establishing there work shop in Soho.

 Clifford Essex Company

-Essex developed his own firm in 1900, as Clifford Essex And Co, in London, the firm would change there name to Clifford Essex and Son in 1919, and the company that would become a private entity in 1936, under varying titles, existing until 1977.
+Essex developed his own firm in 1900, as Clifford Essex And Co, in London, the firm would change its name to Clifford Essex and Son in 1919, and the company that would become a private entity in 1936, under varying titles, existing until 1977.